 3/ Sapelo Island, Georgia

 Sapelo Island is a state-managed barrier island located off the coast of Georgia.
+It’s also one of the best places like Nantucket, in the US.

 The island can only be accessed by ferry and has limited development, making it an excellent destination for those looking to escape the hustle and bustle of city life.